svgeesus/EuroMPE/Duophonic/Power.md

 Eurorack power connector, usual 22μF smoothing caps (68μF for +5V due to large power draw).

 Top plane mostly gnd (for low impedance and also cooling) with traces for ±9V5 and for +5V5 outputs;
 bottom plane gnd (again for cooling), well stitched to top, with traces for ±12V inputs.
+Also needs a low current GND,+12V output for the gate and trigger circuits; and a high current (500mA) GND,+5V output to drive the Teensy, the devices powered by Teensy 3V3, and the USB Host power output.
+Terminal block would have been great but is sadly too big, so I went with a 4-pin connector (two GND, two +5V).

 Stacked behind the perfdac-jack and pots board, and add two standoffs after the pots to make it more stable.
 See [Power, Jacks and Trimmers](power-jacks-trimmers.md)